MMRibot/LogIt_App/README.md

 ```
 npm install couchbase@2.0.0-dp1 --save
 ```
+>When you proceed with the setup in the Admin Web Console, I would suggest that you avoid setting your username as **Admin**.
+I ran in to an issue before where I could not sign-in to my Web Console after loggin out and had set username to Admin.
+I had to completely remove CouchBase form my Mac and re-install it and then set my username to something other than **Admin** and it is now working fine!
+I do not know if it there was some sort of conflict with a probable default username **Admin** or **Administrator**.

 The documentation for *CouchBase* is easy to follow and there are many examples.
 If you need an example reference using *couchBase* with *Hapi*, go to https://github.com/nelsonic/time